Coherent sheaves and quantum Coulomb branches I: tilting bundles from integrable systems: Quantum Coulomb branches

-Of course, $\gls{To}$ still acts on $V$, and thus has an associated Coulomb branch $\gls{MQ}$.
-As discussed in \cite[\S 3]{BFN} and \cite[\S 3.3]{WebSD}, this Coulomb branch has a Hamiltonian action of $\gls{K}=T_F^\vee$, the Langlands dual of the dual of the torus of the flavor group $\gls{F}$ with moment map given by $\mathfrak{t}_F^*\to H^*_{\To}(pt)$, and $\fM$ is the categorical quotient of the zero-level of the moment map on $\fM_{\To}$, the Coulomb branch for $\To$.
-For a given cocharacter of $\gls{T}_F$ (considered as a character of $K$), we can instead take the associated GIT quotient of $\fM_{\To}$, which gives a variety $\gls{tM}$ which maps projectively to $\fM$.
-As mentioned in the introduction, if $\tilde{\fM}\to \fM$ is a resolution of singularities (or equivalently, if $\tilde{\fM}$ is smooth) then we call it a {\bf BFN resolution}.
+Of course, $\To$ still acts on $V$, and thus has an associated Coulomb branch $\MQ$. \notation{$\MQ$} {The Coulomb branch $\Coulomb$ attached to the group $\To$ acting on $V$ with its usual action.}

+\notation{${K}$} {The Langlands dual $T_F^\vee$, or equivalently, the Pontryagin dual $\Hom(\ft^*_{\Z}, \C^*)$.} As discussed in \cite[\S 3]{BFN} and \cite[\S \ref{SD-sec:pres-extend-categ}]{websterKoszulDuality2019}, this Coulomb branch has a Hamiltonian action of $\groupK=T_F^\vee$, the Langlands dual of the dual of the torus of the flavor group $F$ with moment map given by $\mathfrak{t}_F^*\to H^*_{\To}(pt)$, and $\fM$ is the categorical quotient of the zero-level of the moment map on $\fM_{\To}$, the Coulomb branch for $\To$.
+For a given cocharacter of $T_F$ (considered as a character of $K$), we can instead take the associated GIT quotient of $\fM_{\To}$, which gives a variety $\tM$ which maps projectively to $\fM$.
+As mentioned in the introduction, if $\tilde{\fM}\to \fM$ is a resolution of singularities (or equivalently, if $\tilde{\fM}$ is smooth) then we call it a {\bf BFN resolution}. \notation{${\tM}$}{A BFN resolution of the Coulomb branch $\Coulomb$.}